 The DNA variants associated with CAD appear to disrupt enhancer activity involved in cellular signaling and response to inflammation in vascular endothelial cells – the cells that form the inner lining of major blood vessels.

-“Our work highlights the new approach we developed for analyzing long-range chromosomal interactions and the utility of such methods for deciphering the functions of non-coding DNA variants associated with disease risk,” said Michael G. Rosenfeld, MD, a professor in the UCSD Department of Medicine, Howard Hughes Medical Institute investigator and a corresponding author of the study.
+“Our work highlights the new approach we developed for analyzing long-range chromosomal interactions and the utility of such methods for deciphering the functions of non-coding DNA variants associated with disease risk,” said Michael G. Rosenfeld, MD, a professor in the UC San Diego Department of Medicine, Howard Hughes Medical Institute investigator and a corresponding author of the study.

-The UCSD researchers plan to scale up the new approach and use other methods to annotate additional non-coding DNA variants identified through GWAS studies as being linked to human disease.
+The UC San Diego researchers plan to scale up the new approach and use other methods to annotate additional non-coding DNA variants identified through GWAS studies as being linked to human disease.

-“There are thousands of DNA regulatory variants that incur increased risk for disease that we can functionally characterize for their effect on long-range interactions,” said Olivier Harismendy, PhD, first author of the study and an assistant project scientist in the UCSD Department of Pediatrics and Moores Cancer Center.
+“There are thousands of DNA regulatory variants that incur increased risk for disease that we can functionally characterize for their effect on long-range interactions,” said Olivier Harismendy, PhD, first author of the study and an assistant project scientist in the UC San Diego Department of Pediatrics and Moores Cancer Center.

-Co-authors of the study include Dimple Notani, Xiaoyuan Song and Bogdan Tanasa of the UCSD Department of Medicine, Howard Hughes Medical Institute; Xiang-Dong Fu of the UCSD Department of Cellular and Molecular Medicine; Nathaniel Heintzman and Bing Ren of the Ludwig Institute for Cancer Research; and Nazli G. Rahim and Eric J. Topol of Scripps Genomic Medicine, Scripps Translational Science Institute and The Scripps Research Institute.
+Coauthors of the study include Dimple Notani, Xiaoyuan Song and Bogdan Tanasa of the UC San Diego Department of Medicine, Howard Hughes Medical Institute; Xiang-Dong Fu of the UCSD Department of Cellular and Molecular Medicine; Nathaniel Heintzman and Bing Ren of the Ludwig Institute for Cancer Research; and Nazli G. Rahim and Eric J. Topol of Scripps Genomic Medicine, Scripps Translational Science Institute and The Scripps Research Institute.